Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Results

+where $F_{h}$ is the set of pre-injury (healthy) responses to repeat applications of some stimulus, and $F_j$ is the set of discrete responses to the same stimulus post-injury at level $j$. $P(F_j)$ measures how much an injury affects the top-scoring responses (represented by $\mu(F) + \sigma(F)$) when it shrinks the entire response distribution from $\mathcal{N}(\mu(F_h), \sigma(F_h))$ to $\mathcal{N}(\mu(F_j), \sigma(F_j))$. $P(F, j)$ ranges between 1 and 0, where 1 implies no injury-induced attenuation, and 0 implies total attenuation. $P(F_ j))$ is plotted in Figs.\ref{varyALNoiseResultsPanel} (A, B) and \ref{alNoiseMuVsMuPlusSigma}, for both post-injury $P$ and post-injury-plus-training $P$.

-Higher AL noise reduced the attenuation of top-scoring EN responses caused by a given level of injury (Fig.\ref{varyALNoiseResultsPanel}A), and increased the post-training recovery possible (Fig.\ref{varyALNoiseResultsPanel}B).
-Full recovery occurred for injury $\leq 20\%$ when AL noise = 0, and $\leq 28\%$ when AL noise was greater than natural level.
+Higher AL noise increased the top-end preservation $P$ of EN responses caused by a given level of injury (Fig.\ref{varyALNoiseResultsPanel}A).
+It also increased the post-training recovery possible: For example, full recovery occurred for injury $\leq 20\%$ when AL noise = 0, \textit{vs} $\leq 28\%$ when AL noise was greater than natural level (Fig.\ref{varyALNoiseResultsPanel}B).

 However, high AL noise levels had a significant downside, namely, lower SNR (signal to noise ratio) and SSNR (signal to spontaneous noise ratio) values, as seen in Fig.\ref{varyALNoiseResultsPanel} (C-E).
-This suggests that the MON must make a trade-off between robustness to injury and signal quality.
+This suggests that the moth must make a trade-off between robustness to injury and signal quality.

-In addition, we found that this protection did not apply to all EN responses: The tranche of top-scoring EN responses received more injury-mitigation benefit from higher AL noise levels than did average EN responses.
-That is, the extra robustness to injury conferred by higher noise levels was greater for the top tranche of responses than for all responses.
-Fig.\ref{alNoiseMuVsMuPlusSigma} shows the difference in protective effect.
+In addition, we found that this protection did not apply to all EN responses: Top-scoring EN responses received more injury-mitigation benefit from higher AL noise levels than did average EN responses, \textit{i.e.} $P(F) > \frac{\mu(F_j)}{\mu(F_h)}$.
+That is, the extra robustness to injury conferred by higher noise levels was greater for top-scoring responses than for average responses.
+This meshes with the notion that the system needs not protect all responses, just the ones most likely to exceed triggering threshold.
+Fig.\ref{alNoiseMuVsMuPlusSigma} shows this difference in protective effect, top-scoring \textit{vs} average.